What Does a Music Producer Do?

 What is the Music Producers’ Role in the Recording Studio?

 Music Producers can be viewed in the same role that directors serve for film.
 They creatively guide & direct the process of making a record.
-“Okay, This is a touchy subject because the term ‘Music Producer’ has become very distorted in the last few years by the advent of the digital music creation stations, Logic, Fruity Loops, Reason, Ableton Live, Pro Tools, etc. A music producer is the guy that is in charge of making your song sound the way he thinks your song should sound to be competitive in the market that your song will be in.
+“Okay, This is a touchy subject because the term ‘Music Producer’ has become very distorted in the last few years by the advent of digital music production software, Logic, Fruity Loops, Reason, Ableton Live, Pro Tools, etc. A music producer is the guy that is in charge of making your song sound the way he thinks your song should sound to be competitive in the market that your song will be in.
 A guy who makes beats on his laptop with FL studio is a beatmaker.
 The music producer should be the guy that picks the studio and the engineer to work on your song from his experience of having worked on similar songs with the same guys.
 The music producer is hired because of his ideas in your genre of music.
 Then there are also vocal producers.
 Those guys can take your vocals and make you sing the way they know you can, and the way the song needs for you to sing.
 Then, they usually work with a mix guy that they trust to put the vocals together in the way the song needs in order to be the best it can be.
 Beatmakers take samples and put them together with other samples to make a ‘song.’
 They are not music producers.
 Sorry.” – Donny Baker, ES Audio Services / Open Call Productions, Glendale, CA Credits: Ariana Grande, Beyoncé, Brandy, Aminé,, H.E.R., Noah Cyrus, Amazon TV, BET TV, Netflix

 Music Producers as Visionaries